March 2019 | Download PDF

 The increased access to treatment and increased productivity (in, for example, the reduced number of sick days and time away from work for clinical visits) was also included in the model.

 One crucial aspect of our study was a survey of 5,000+ consumers to ensure it was sufficiently powered to be representative in each of the nine categories.
 The survey was conducted to estimate the total number of OTC medicine consumers and to simulate their behavior in the event that OTC medicines are not readily available.
-The survey was conducted through an independent research firm that maintains a longitudinal household panel comprising of purchases from all outlets and retailers that are balanced to represent the demographics of the most recent United States Census.
+The survey was conducted through an independent research firm that maintains a longitudinal household panel comprised of purchases from all outlets and retailers that are balanced to represent the demographics of the most recent United States Census.

 The survey was conducted by Information Resources, Inc. (IRI) which utilized National Consumer Panel to survey 5,000+ consumers.
 Prescription drug costs were sourced from Symphony Health.
 IRI was also commissioned to lead the overall study and develop savings estimates.